muon-build/muon/README.md

 Additionally, muon is not fully supported on all platforms yet.
 The current status may be viewed on muon's [ci dashboard].
 Platforms with some or all tests disabled are currently WIP and platforms not tested in CI have unknown status.
 In general, posix systems should work fine.
+Windows support is improving slowly.

 ## Dependencies